ndp/csster/README.markdown

 ### Post-processing
 Functions called after rules are processed stored in <code>Csster.rulesPostProcessors</code>.
 Called with an array of processed rules.
 Can be used to eliminate duplicates, modify selectors, etc. Standard list simplifies overly complex selectors with multiple IDs.

+A convenient built-in function is <code>compressSelectors</code>.
+Using this processor, rules with multiple '#'s are simplified.
+For example, '#a #b #c' becomes '#c'.
+Usually this is what you will want, so include it with <code>Csster.rulePostProcessors.push(Csster.compressSelectors);</code>.

 ### Inserting into the DOM
 Function that outputs a set of rules into the DOM is <code>Csster.insertStylesheet</code> and can be replaced if desired.